Honduras (Cold Brew Kit)

 We encourage you to experiment!
 Find more cold brew information and tips at wanderlustcoffees.com/coldbrew.

-Medium body and acidity, with herbal and citrus undertones, and a lingering finish, from the Marcala region.
+Medium body and bright acidity, with hints of cinnamon and milk chocolate, and great balance and complexity, from the Copan region.
 The coffee beans are organically grown and fairly traded, and air roasted in small batches in Lancaster, Pa.

 Grade: SHG EP